Bay of Plenty education

 Find a school

 Visit the Education Counts website for information about schools in the Bay of Plenty region.
 You can search this website for single sex or co-educational schools and boarding schools in the region.
+You can also search to see which schools are in your enrolment zone.
+Note that not all schools have enrolment zones.

 Information is provided on student population and attainment for each school, as well as decile rating, website and street address as well as a link to their Education review office report.